cf-convention/cf-convention.github.io/projects-activities.md

 WIP | WGCM Infrastructure Panel
 WIS | WMO Information System
 WMO | World Meteorological Organization
 <!--
-Additional acronyms:

-CFRadial2 | ----- not an acronym ???
-IMOS | ----- still only in comment
-Input4MIPs | ----- not an acronym ???
-JCSDA | ----- still only in comment
-JEDI | ----- still only in comment
-NCEAS | ----- still only in comment
-NCEI | ----- still only in comment
-Obs4MIPs | ----- not an acronym ???
-piControl | ----- not an acronym ???
-RADIAL | ----- not an acronym ???
 UAS | ----- not clear what this stands for
 -->